 Our award-winning online magazine aims to deliver quality content to the global Parkinson’s community.
 It is a platform to share inspiring stories, essential resources and latest research about Parkinson's.

-The EPDA seeks active contributions from all of our members on the above projects.
-Email email@example.com for more information.
+The EPDA encourages active involvement from all of our members on the above projects.
+Email firstname.lastname@example.org for more information.

 A vital part of our work is data collection – gathering evidence from people with Parkinson’s and their families about what constitutes a good quality of life.
 We have 20 years’ experience understanding people’s unique journeys, and no other organisation is doing this on the geographical scale that we are.
-Our evidence is clear: patients are not receiving the standards of care that disease specialists recognise as being best practice.
-We closely involve all of our members in each of our data collection projects, and we share the results with them too.
+We closely involve all of our members in each of our data collection projects, and we share the results with them too; the most recent example is the 2019 European survey on the challenges of Parkinson's carers.